LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 1\.
 Enter your Account Number (click Sign in)

 2\.
-Then enter your LE User credentials
+Then enter your LivePerson User credentials

-* LiveEngage Username
+* Conversational Cloud Username
-* LiveEngage Password
+* Conversational Cloud Password

-Note that logging into Data Transporter will terminate any existing LiveEngage sessions - however, you can login to LiveEngage after logging into Transporter without disrupting your Transporter session.
+Note that logging into Data Transporter will terminate any existing Conversational Cloud sessions - however, you can login to the Conversational Cloud after logging into Transporter without disrupting your Transporter session.

 ### Two-factor Authentication